RESIDENCIES & COMMISSIONS

 SEPTEMBER 24-30, 2017: STAYCEE PEARL Dance Project

-STAYCEE PEARL dance project (SPdp) comes to Carbondale all the way from Pittsburg, PA to join Dance Initiative for a week long Artist In Residence at The Launchpad this September.
+STAYCEE PEARL dance project (SPdp) came to Carbondale all the way from Pittsburg, PA to join Dance Initiative for a week long Artist In Residence at The Launchpad this past September.
 Under the direction of choreographer Staycee Pearl, SPdp strives to interpret and mirror culture and community through dance and dance centered multi-media experiences and occasionally examines the works of celebrated legendary and contemporary artists of the African Diaspora.
 Staycee Pearl received her initial dance training at the Alvin Ailey American Dance Center.
 Once she relocated to Pittsburgh, she began her six-year tenure as artistic director of Xpressions Contemporary Dance Company, premiering numerous choreographic works and performing choreography by celebrated national artists such as Rennie Harris, Robert Battle, and Kyle Abraham.
 Mrs. Pearl graduated from the University of Pittsburgh with honors in Studio Arts/Africana Studies and continues to produce multi-media work with her husband Herman ‘Soy Sos’ Pearl.
 Her work as a choreographer has been supported constantly by the Heinz Endowments and The Pittsburgh Foundation since 2001.
 She is humbled to have been nominated for the Carol R. Brown award three years in a row for dance and multidisciplinary arts.

 MAY 21-28, 2017: MARIELIS GARCIA & DAVID NORSWORTHY

-Dance Initiative welcomes a unique choreographic partnership, Marielis Garcia & David Norsworthy, as Artists In Residence at The Launchpad May 21 through 28.
+Dance Initiative welcomed a unique choreographic partnership, Marielis Garcia & David Norsworthy, as Artists In Residence at The Launchpad May 21 through 28.
 Garcia and Norsworthy are inspired by the inherent and inevitable incompleteness of process.
 Driven by choreographic questions and philosophical curiosities, they seek to undo the conventions of dance performance by cultivating unique situations that invite contemplation and connection.
 They believe their primary responsibility is to engage communities in artistic experiences.
 Born in Toronto, Canada, David Norsworthy is an internationally acclaimed performer, choreographer and teacher.
 He graduated from The Juilliard School in 2013 and has since performed professionally for companies in Canada, the USA, Sweden and Australia.
 Norsworthy is the Founder / Artistic Director of FRESH Dance Intensive, a workshop series that has inspired over 5100 young people in 6 Canadian provinces since 2007, and Co-Founder / Co-Artistic Director of TOES FOR DANCE, an outreach and exchange initiative that has received critical praise from The Globe and Mail and The Dance Current.
 In 2016 he was named one of the 25 Most Influential Young Choreographers by Narcity Toronto.
 Marielis Garcia, a native New Yorker, is currently a member of the Brian Brooks Moving Company and Peter Kyle Dance.
 Marielis received her BFA in Dance from Marymount Manhattan College and has performed with ODC of San Francisco, City Dance Ensemble, Douglas Dunn, Stefanie Battan Bland, and the Steps Repertory Ensemble in NYC.
 Marielis’ work has been requested by Appalachian State University, Salem College, Howard Community College and University of North Carolina Greensboro and currently teaches at Rutgers University, The Washington Heights Community Conservatory of Fine Arts and in NYC public schools.
 Garcia and Norsworthy’s residency utilized the Carbondale community during two Creative Process Workshops which included simple movement exercises, personal reflection and group discussion during which they collected passing thoughts, anecdotes, jokes, profound questions, silly curiosities, fascinations, political concerns and transformed them and abstract into choreographic scores and structures that they performed.
 This choreographic work is part of a series of small community snapshots from all over the country.